 We want everyone who joins the profession to meet the same high professional standards.
-September 2021 marks the introduction of a single rigorous assessment, the Solicitors Qualifying Examination (SQE).
-This will replace the current routes to qualification as a solicitor.
-It will give both the public and the profession confidence in legal services and encourage more flexibility and choice in training.
-The flexibility, which will include 'earn as you learn' options, will also help to encourage a diverse profession, attracting the brightest and the best from every community.
+September 2021 marked the introduction of a single rigorous assessment, the Solicitors Qualifying Examination (SQE) [https://sqe.sra.org.uk/].
+This replaced the LPC routes to qualification as a solicitor.
+It gives both the public and the profession confidence in legal services and encourages more flexibility and choice in training.
+The flexibility, which includes 'earn as you learn' options, will also help to encourage a diverse profession, attracting the brightest and the best from every community.